-The special tax regime known as Beckham Law, states that individuals who acquire their tax residence in Spain will be able to opt for taxation under the regulations for non tax residents during their first 6 years of tax residence in Spain (Even though they are considered residents).
+The special tax regime known as Beckham Law stipulates that individuals who establish their tax residence in Spain have the opportunity to opt for taxation under the regulations for non-tax residents during their initial 6 years of tax residence in Spain (even if they are considered residents).

-This means that only income obtained in Spanish territory is taxed, with the peculiarity that all work income obtained by the taxpayer from the date of his arrival in Spain until the date of notification of his departure is subject to taxation.
-The applicable tax rate is 24% on the first 600,000 euros and 45% on income exceeding that limit.
+This implies that only income acquired within Spanish territory is subject to taxation, with the unique feature that all work income earned by the taxpayer from the date of their arrival in Spain until the notification of their departure is subject to taxation.
+The applicable tax rate is 24% on the first 600,000 euros and 45% on income exceeding that threshold.